Sign up to our Newsletter

 If you’re interested in getting into law school but don’t know whether to take the GRE or LSAT, read on to find out more!

-Since this change is relatively new and unfamiliar, you might be wondering which test you should take to maximize your chances of getting into your dream law school.
-This guide will highlight the major differences between the GRE and LSAT to help you choose the perfect test!
+You might wonder which test you should take.
+This guide will highlight the differences between the GRE and LSAT to help you choose the perfect test!

 Key Differences